JulesFEDIT/fall2024-devops-project/README.md

 2. **CI/CD Pipeline**:
-   - Configured a CI/CD pipeline using [platform: GitHub Actions/GitLab CI/CD/Jenkins].
+   - Configured a CI/CD pipeline using GitHub Actions and Netlify.
    - Integrated build, test, and deployment stages.
    - Deployed the application to [Heroku/Netlify].